nathanlane/nathanlane.github.io/src/content/post/chopping-and-merging-pdfs-in-python-to-scrape-them.md

         outputStream.close()
 {% endhighlight %}

-<p>Importantly, your project will probably look much different from this, but combining the <code>OS module</code> with the <code>pyPDF2 package</code> in Python can make many splitting/merging tasks trivial.
-Digitizing old data often entails mind-numbing file manipulation, so a little Python can go a long way.</p>
+Importantly, your project will probably look much different from this, but combining the <code>OS module</code> with the <code>pyPDF2 package</code> in Python can make many splitting/merging tasks trivial.
+Digitizing old data often entails mind-numbing file manipulation, so a little Python can go a long way.